 - DO NOT let any exposed battery contacts or wires touch each other.
 This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, ALWAYS place the battery (all types of batteries) in a fire retardant/fire proof container and on a non-flammable surface such as concrete. - DO NOT charge batteries inside of an automobile.
-DO NOT charge batteries while driving in an automobile. - NEVER charge batteries on wood, cloth, carpet, or on any other flammable material. - ALWAYS charge batteries in a well-ventilated area. - REMOVE flammable items and combustible materials from the charging area. - DO NOT leave the charger and battery unattended while charging, discharging, or anytime the charger is ON with a battery connected.
-If there are any signs of a malfunction or in the event of an emergency, unplug the charger from the power source and disconnect the battery from the charger. - DO NOT operate the charger in a cluttered space, or place objects on top of the charger or battery. - If any battery or battery cell is damaged in any way, DO NOT charge, discharge, or use the battery. - Keep a Class D fire extinguisher nearby in case of fire.
+DO NOT charge batteries while driving in an automobile.
+No cord is supplied.
+Use a cord long enough to allow the battery to be charged outside of an automobile when using the automobile's auxiliary power socket.
+If the cord will not reach outside of the automobile, find another power source. - NEVER charge batteries on wood, cloth, carpet, or on any other flammable material. - ALWAYS charge batteries in a well-ventilated area. - REMOVE flammable items and combustible materials from the charging area. - DO NOT leave the charger and battery unattended while charging, discharging, or anytime the charger is ON with a battery connected.
+If there are any signs of a malfunction or in the event of an emergency, unplug the charger from the power source and disconnect the battery from the charger. - DO NOT operate the charger in a cluttered space, or place objects on top of the charger or battery. - If any battery or battery cell is damaged in any way, DO NOT charge, discharge, or use the battery.

-- DO NOT disassemble, crush, short circuit, or expose the batteries to flame or other source of ignition.
+- Keep a Class D fire extinguisher nearby in case of fire. - DO NOT disassemble, crush, short circuit, or expose the batteries to flame or other source of ignition.
 Toxic materials could be released.
-If eye or skin contact occurs, flush with water. - If a battery gets hot to the touch during the charging process (temperature greater than 110°F / 43°C), immediately disconnect the battery from the charger and discontinue charging. - Allow the battery pack to cool off between runs (before charging). - ALWAYS unplug the charger and disconnect the battery when not in use. - ALWAYS unplug the battery from the electronic speed control when the model is not in use and when it is being stored or transported. - DO NOT disassemble the charger. - REMOVE the battery from your model or device before charging. - DO NOT expose the charger to water or moisture. - ALWAYS store battery packs safely out of the reach of children or pets.
+If eye or skin contact occurs, flush with water. - If a battery gets hot to the touch during the charging process (temperature greater than 110°F / 43°C), immediately disconnect the battery from the charger and discontinue charging. - Allow the battery pack to cool off between runs (before charging). - ALWAYS unplug the charger and disconnect the battery when not in use. - ALWAYS unplug the battery from the electronic speed control when the model is not in use and when it is being stored or transported. - DO NOT disassemble the charger. - REMOVE the battery from your model or device before charging. - DO NOT expose the charger to water or moisture.
+For indoor use only. - DO NOT use an adapter of any kind or modify or change the battery plug/connector. - ALWAYS store battery packs safely out of the reach of children or pets.
 Children should always have adult supervision when charging and handling batteries. - Nickel-Metal Hydride (NiMH) batteries must be recycled or disposed of properly. - Always proceed with caution and use good common sense at all times.